RunLLM/gitbook/api-reference/sdk-reference/package-aqueduct/aqueduct.decorator.md

   look for a `requirements.txt` file in the same directory as the decorated function and install those.
 Otherwise, we'll attempt to infer the requirements with `pip freeze`.

+**Returns**:

+  An Aqueduct operator that can be used just like any decorated operator.